 Travoprost belongs to a class of medications called prostaglandin analogues.
-It is used to reduce the pressure inside the eye for people with open-angle glaucoma or ocular hypertension (increased pressure in the eye), and for people who do not have a complete response to treatment with other medications used to lower pressure in the eye.
+It is used to reduce the pressure inside the eye for people with open-angle glaucoma or ocular hypertension (increased pressure in the eye).
 Travoprost begins to lower the pressure in the eye approximately 2 hours after using.

 Fluid is constantly being formed and drained out of the eye.
 When this fluid does not drain out of the eye properly, pressure inside the eye increases.
 Travoprost works by increasing the flow of fluid out of the eye.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

 Each mL of sterile, buffered aqueous solution contains 40 µg of travoprost.
 Nonmedicinal ingredients: polyoxyl 40 hydrogenated castor oil, purified water, boric acid, propylene glycol, sorbitol, zinc chloride, sodium hydroxide and/or hydrochloride acid (to adjust pH).